 Symptoms of Sneddon syndrome are caused by a progressive increase in the number of cells in the walls of affected arteries (endothelial proliferation).
 The cell proliferation leads to a build-up of material, narrowing the arteries and decreasing blood flow.
 Arteries may become blocked (occluded) and prevent blood from reaching areas of tissue (thrombosis).
 Clumps of cells may break loose and circulate in the blood stream.
 The clumps may lodge in an artery and block blood flow (embolism).
 Tissue loss or damage may occur in areas deprived of blood flow.

 Some affected individuals have high levels of antiphospholipid antibodies in the blood.
 Antibodies are part of the body’s immune system and act against invading or foreign microorganisms (e.g., bacteria or viruses).
 Antiphospholipid antibodies mistakenly recognize phospholipids (part of a cell’s membrane) as foreign and act against them.
-The significance of antiphospholipid antibodies in some cases of Sneddon syndrome is unknown.
+The significance of antiphospholipid antibodies in approximately 40 to 50 % of patients with Sneddon syndrome is unknown.
 Some researchers believe that, in familial cases of Sneddon syndrome, affected individuals may have a genetic predisposition to the production of these antibodies.
 The presence of antiphospholipid antibodies in some cases suggests a possible association with an autoimmune disorder called antiphospholipid syndrome.
 However, the specific relationship between these two disorders is unknown.

 Antiphospholipid syndrome is an autoimmune disorder, a disorder that occurs when the body’s immune system mistakenly targets healthy tissue.
 Less often, Sneddon syndrome can be associated with other autoimmune disorders such as systemic lupus erythematosus (SLE), Behcet’s disease, or mixed connective tissue disease.
 (For more information on these disorders, choose the specific disorder name as your search term in the Rare Disease Database.)